-- 1. "Grievance" means a claim based upon an event or condition which affects the conditions or circumstances under which an employee works, allegedly caused by misinterpretation or inequitable application of written District regulations, rules, resolutions or District practices, and/or the provisions of this Agreement. - 2.
-"Grievant" means an employee or employees of the District covered by this Agreement having a grievance or the Seattle Association of Educational Office Professionals. - 3.
+- 1. "Grievance" means a claim based upon an event or condition which affects the conditions or circumstances under which an employee works, allegedly caused by misinterpretation or inequitable application of written SPS regulations, rules, resolutions or SPS practices, and/or the provisions of this Agreement. - 2.
+"Grievant" means an employee or employees of the District covered by this Agreement having a grievance or the Seattle Education Association. - 3.
 "Association" means the Seattle Education Association. - 4.
-"Day" means a calendar day. - 5.
-"Working day" means a day on the school calendar excluding holidays and Winter and Spring Vacations.
+"Day" means a calendar day. - "Working day" means a day on the school calendar excluding holidays and Winter and Spring Vacations.